Proposed FEC Rule Would Further Constrain Foreign Election Contributions

 Democratic Sens.
 Mark Warner of Virginia, Richard Blumenthal of Connecticut and Amy Klobuchar of Minnesota — who is running for president — called for action by Congress on Thursday.

-The senators have offered proposals that include new restrictions on social media, mandating a paper backup for every ballot cast in the U.S., and requiring campaigns to report contacts with foreign agents.
+The senators have offered proposals that include new restrictions on social media, mandating a paper backup for every ballot cast in the U.S. and requiring campaigns to report contacts with foreign agents.

 Mueller's investigation substantiated scores of contacts between Trump's campaign in 2016 and Russians, including meetings between then-campaign chairman Paul Manafort and a Russian contact linked with Russia's intelligence services.
 But investigators did not establish a criminal conspiracy to throw the election.